Galactic seismology: can the Gaia 'phase spiral' co-exist with a clumpy, turbulent interstellar medium?: Setup

 All models were run for a total simulation timespan of roughly \mbox{2~Gyr} in a cubic box of size \mbox{600~kpc} per side, adopting a maximum and minimum AMR levels \mbox{$l_{\rm max} = 14$} and \mbox{$l_{\rm min} = 8$}, respectively, implying a limiting spatial resolution of \mbox{$\delta x = 600 / 2^{14} \approx 37$~pc}.
 The Sgr proxy (if included) moved along a hyperbolic orbit which intersects the synthetic Galactic plane {\em once} at $R \approx 18$~kpc at $t \approx 100$~Myr.
 After the first crossing, the perturber's mass was exponentially decreased with a time scale of \mbox{30~Myr}, to reduce its gravitational influence on the disc, thus yielding a clean, one-time impulse onto the synthetic Galaxy.
-While this is clearly not a realistic approximation of the actual Sgr orbit, it does allow us to study in a transparent fashion the dynamical effect on the stellar disc induced by the single transit of a massive perturber \citepalias[][see also \citealt{asa25a}]{bla21e,tep22x}.
-In addition, as discussed in \citetalias{bla21e}, we believe that it was Sgr's last crossing some 0.5 - 1 Gyr ago that triggered the perturbation of the Galaxy's disc we observe today.
+While this is clearly not a realistic approximation of the actual Sgr orbit, it does allow us to study in a clean fashion the dynamical effect on the stellar disc induced by the single transit of a massive perturber (\citealt{bin18a}; \citetalias{bla21e,tep22x}).
+In addition, as discussed in \citetalias{bla21e}, we believe that it was Sgr's last significant crossing (i.e. when it was massive enough) some \mbox{0.5~-~1~Gyr} ago that triggered the perturbation of the Galaxy's disc that we observe today.

-Fig.~\ref{fig:sfh_fg} provides an overview of the star formation history (SFH) and gas depletion in our hydrodynamical runs.
-The inert gas simulations have no star formation by design, and thus they are not affected by gas depletion.
-In fg20\_sf and fg20\_sf\_iso, we observe a similar SFH and gas depletion history, although fg20\_sf displays a slight enhanced SFR in the time span \mbox{$200 \lesssim t~/~\Myr \lesssim 1000$}, and a correspondingly higher gas depletion, probably as a result of the interaction with Sgr, but the differences in both quantities with respect to fg20\_sf\_iso are small.
+Fig.~\ref{fig:sfh_fg} provides an overview of the star formation history (SFH) and gas depletion (if applicable) in our hydrodynamical runs.
+Inert gas simulations have no star formation by design, and thus they are not affected by gas depletion.
+In fg20\_sf and fg20\_sf\_iso, we observe a similar SFH and gas depletion history, although fg20\_sf displays a slight enhanced SFR in the time span \mbox{$200 \lesssim t~/~\Myr \lesssim 1000$}, and a correspondingly higher gas depletion, probably as a result of the interaction with Sgr.
 Note that the initial star formation `burst' in both runs is a common feature of this type of simulation, where an initially exponential gas disc is allowed to form stars from the outset.
 A way around this is to evolve the synthetic galaxy under adiabatic conditions for a few hundred million years to allow the disc to settle (effectively, to lose the exponential cusp).
 However, the long-term evolution is not affected by this \citep[q.v.][]{bla24a}.\\